Swiss School of Management

 Family-owned enterprises face particular challenges.
 The Family Enterprise Challenge is designed to help you address the universal issues as they apply to your own business and family.
 It combines rigorous learning with practical workshops.

-The course’s primary objective is to develop a comprehensive understanding of mergers and acquisitions (M&A) from the corporate executive’s perspective.
-This course will cover all significant elements of the acquisition process, including corporate strategy, valuation, due diligence, financing decisions, transaction structures, restructuring options, takeover defense, and integration.
+The module’s primary objective is to develop a comprehensive understanding of mergers and acquisitions (M&A) from the corporate executive’s perspective.
+This module will cover all significant elements of the acquisition process, including corporate strategy, valuation, due diligence, financing decisions, transaction structures, restructuring options, takeover defense, and integration.
 It will also use cases and real-world applications to develop the skills necessary to prepare and evaluate the rationale for a proposed transaction.

 BBA in Finance

-This course aims to help students develop their skills in some important aspects of Corporate Finance.
+This module aims to help students develop their skills in some important aspects of Corporate Finance.
 In particular, students will learn about the structure of the Financial Marketplace, how to evaluate Bonds and Common Stocks, and the techniques of capital structure and intermediate-term financing.

-This course aims to help students acquire skills in correctly using Cost Accounting to support corporate decisions.
+This module aims to help students acquire skills in correctly using Cost Accounting to support corporate decisions.
 In particular, students will learn how to work with Cost Configurations, allocate Costs, develop Profitability Analysis, calculate process/ product costs, and the Activity-Based Costing methodology.
 Finally, students will learn some fundamentals of Planning / Budgeting together with principles of Variance Analysis.

 Cost of the program